RonenNess/GeonBit.UI/README.md

 ### FillColor [color]

 Entity primary color.
-For things like images, panels etc. this propertly will act as a tint color effect.
+For things like images, panels etc. this property will act as a tint color effect.

 ### OutlineColor [color]